Tiger Brennan Drive

-Tiger Brennan Drive is a major arterial road in the western suburbs of Darwin, Northern Territory, Australia.
+Tiger Brennan Drive is a major arterial road in the eastern suburbs of Darwin, Northern Territory, Australia.
 The road travels southeast–east starting from Darwin CBD toward Darwin's eastern suburb of Berrimah, then continues to a connection with the Stuart Highway at Palmerston.
 Tiger Brennan Drive runs parallel with the Stuart Highway for most of its length.
 The road was named after Harold "Tiger" Brennan, a long serving Northern Territory politician and former mayor of Darwin.
 The road has been assigned the alphanumeric route designation A15 for its entire length.

 Overview

 Tiger Brennan Drive provides the most direct route for freight coming to and from the East Arm Port, instead of using the busy Stuart Highway which runs through established suburbs.
 Following the completion of major extension works in 2010, the original sections built as single carriageway in stages between 1987 and 1997 are being progressively upgraded to dual carriageway standard.

 Most major junctions on Tiger Brennan Drive are controlled by traffic lights, however the road is designed to be upgraded to freeway standard, with some suburban streets connected via limited access slip roads.
 Additionally, grade separated junctions are provided at Hidden Valley Road and the interchange with the Stuart Highway.
 Major roads intersecting Tiger Brennan Drive include Amy Johnson Avenue, Woolner Road, Berrimah Road and Tivendale Road.
 The road provides the primary access to Charles Darwin National Park.